phoebeireland/codeinstitutemilestoneproject3/README.md

 * `#e3f2fd` for the background colour on the footer and the navbar
 * `ghostwhite` for the main text colour in the shaded boxes
 * `rgba(0, 0, 0, 0.473)` for the colour of the shaded boxes
-* `rgb(7, 179, 1)` for the colour that the footer links turn when they are hovered over with the cursor
+* `rgb(7, 179, 1)` for the colour that the footer links turn when users hover over them with the cursor

 ### Styling

-The overall look of the website aims to promote the feeling of being outdoors.
-This is why the background for all of the pages is that of a mountainside.
-This is also why the text boxes are in semi-transparent cards.
-Obviously, I wanted the text to be easily readable by any user, but I also did not want to have a completely solid block that would hide the background image.
+The Website aims to promote an outdoors feeling, so the background for all of the pages is that of a mountainside.
+The text boxes are in semi-transparent cards.
+This is because the text still needs to be easily readable by any user, but I did not want to have a substantial block that would hide the background image.

 ## Wireframe Designs
-I have provided additional information reagarding the wireframes below each picture.
-Please refer to them to explain where a wireframe may differ from the published product, or for choices behind the designs.
+Provided additional information regarding the wireframes below each picture.
+Refer to them to explain where a wireframe may differ from the published product or for choices behind the designs.

 ### Homepage